flying-turtle-tech/FlexJet-Interview/README.md

 - [ ] Add Unit tests for Models, ViewModels, and Services.
 Add protocols and minor refactoring so that services can be mocked as necessary, and add any needed mocks.
 - [ ] Add delightful animations as fit
 - [ ] Add an app icon
 - [ ] Fix main flights page disappearing cards when refreshing.
-This is because
+- [ ] Automatic background token refresh.
+(Requires backend update)